 The Wild Ginger Plant is a native perennial found growing in moist rich soils, in shady woodlands on the coast of BC.

-Wild Ginger contains the constituent aristolochic acid which is a natural occurring toxin that is suspected of causing cancer, human cell mutations and end stage kidney failure.
+Wild Ginger contains the constituent aristolochic acid which is a naturally occurring toxin that is suspected of causing cancer, human cell mutations, and end-stage kidney failure.
 Take caution with this plant.
 I would suggest not using this plant internally.

 The dried root is burned as incense and is said to repel insects.
 The root and rhizome were slowly boiled in a small quantity of water for a long time and the resulting liquid taken as a contraceptive by the women of many first peoples nations.
 A spray made from the decoction is a good deodorant and is handy in the first aid kit as an antiseptic.
 It is also used as an insecticide.
 A very strong decoction is used as a herbicide.
 Gather roots in spring to late fall.
 Dry for later herb use.
 Use fresh or dried herb crushed and added to a lotion or salve base, apply under a bandage.